 While many leaders have prolific technical and communication skills, they lack emotional intelligence.
 As leaders set the organization’s tone, emotional intelligence becomes an inevitable part of the skill set.
 An organization led by a leader who lacks emotional intelligence cannot survive the tide of the complex business environment.
 Here’s why emotional intelligence is important:

-- Emotional intelligence develops a positive work culture in the organization, which vicariously increases efficiency and productivity.
+- Emotional intelligence in leaders develops a positive work culture in the organization, which vicariously increases efficiency and productivity

-We’ve listed below the components of emotional intelligence in leadership:
+We’ve listed below the components of emotional intelligence in leaders:

 It refers to the ability to understand one’s strengths and weaknesses.
 Furthermore, being self-aware makes a leader control their emotion, which helps them understand complex emotions that affect their team members.